Arup03NITRR/MovieMentor-Hollywood-Film-Suggestions/README.md

 - **Pandas & NumPy**: For efficient data handling and manipulation.
 - **Scikit-learn**: Used for building machine learning models and evaluation.

-## 🚀 Try the Project Now!

-Explore the **Movie Recommendation System** and receive tailored movie suggestions.
-[Click here to try the project](https://moviementor-hollywood-film-suggestions.streamlit.app/).

 To be continued....